amphp/http-client/docs/requests.md

 `Request::getHeaderArray(string $field)` returns an array of header lines with the given name.
 An empty array is returned if no header with the given name exists.

-`Request::getAllHeaders()` returns an associative array with the keys being the header names and the values being arrays of header lines.
+`Request::getHeaders()` returns an associative array with the keys being the header names and the values being arrays of header lines.

 ```php
 $request = (new Request("https://httpbin.org/post", "POST"))